vtog/labGuides/source/ocp/local-mirror-registry.rst

    "updateservice-registry" in the registry CA cert.
 Edit the ConfigMap "registry-config" and add the new section using the same local mirror cert.

-   .. attention:: This ConfigMap was created in the previous section.
+   .. attention:: This ConfigMap was created in the previous section, steps 4-5.

    .. code-block:: bash